 If you’re in an exclusive relationship and your partner cheats on you, that can be a major sign that he or she doesn’t respect you or the relationship you have.
 Regardless of what they say or promise afterward, cheating is a bad sign.
 Some people’s relationships can weather this storm, but it’s entirely up to you whether you feel comfortable taking your partner back or not.

 Obviously these aren’t all the signs of an unhealthy relationship, but they are some of the biggest and most visible.
 If you think you’re in an unhealthy or abusive relationship, help is available from several sources, including the Domestic Violence Victims Service from the Oklahoma District Attorneys Council.
-You can also learn more about healthy relationships from online sources like Love is Respect and Heart & Soul Oklahoma.
+You can also learn more about healthy relationships from online sources like Love is Respect.